How to Install Debian 12 on VMware Workstation 17

 Step 18

-When trying to install a program, the installation media will be scanned first instead of the repository addresses.
-If the program you want to install is not available on the DVD media, you need to pull it from the mirror network on the Internet.
-Therefore, continue with Yes, as you will need to use Network Mirror.
+When you continue with No, your system will first scan offline for a program.
+In other words, it will first scan the installation media instead of the repository addresses.
+The software you want to install may not be available on the DVD media.
+In that case, you need to pull it from the mirror network on the Internet.
+Therefore, since you will need to use Network Mirror, proceed with Yes.

 Choosing to Use Network Mirror